bcwhite-code/brians-blueprints/self-building-spacex.md

 The crafting of Prod-3 modules is still some time off and even longer before enough are producted to actually finish the myriad of construction sites waiting for them.
 Patience.
-Multiple core miner installations will help speed this up.

 * Bots.
 * [Bulk Receiver](#bulk-receiver).